intuitive-robots/gello_software_irl/README.md

 2. Screw motors and parts together (dont forget the spring for the gripper!)
 3. Attach cables from base to top (see section Initial Configuration)
 4. Assemble controller according to manual
-5. Attach 1 spring to joint 2 and 1 to joint 4
+5. Attach 1 spring to joint 2 that pushes forward

 ### Software Installation